 View performance by location

 You can use your geographic performance data to confirm that your ads are appearing in certain locations, as well as compare how your ads are performing in different locations.
-Use this information to pinpoint the areas that you'd like to focus on and take a look at the tips in this list to help you make your ads more effective in each area.
+Use this information to pinpoint the areas that you'd like to focus on, and check out the tips in this list to help you make your ads more effective in each area.